Richard Feldman: So this is Detroit.

 Ms. Tippett: But there's, again, this comes back to there's so much pain and loss that accompanies that decline of what was, even if it wasn't good for us in many ways.

 Ms. Boggs: Well, is it a terrible loss not to be able to buy a big car, or is it an opportunity to regain our legs?
-In the sense of the — I drove until a few years ago and I do not want to say that I'm against driving span class="note">[laugh], but I think you look at the "Motor City" and how the auto industry has depopulated the city, has made us dependent upon cars, has done so much to remove people from the streets and to the decline of neighborhoods so that people very often will drive into their garage adjoining their kitchen without even waving to the neighbors, and how we have to restore the neighbor to the hood.
+In the sense of the — I drove until a few years ago and I do not want to say that I'm against driving [laughs], but I think you look at the "Motor City" and how the auto industry has depopulated the city, has made us dependent upon cars, has done so much to remove people from the streets and to the decline of neighborhoods so that people very often will drive into their garage adjoining their kitchen without even waving to the neighbors, and how we have to restore the neighbor to the hood.
 A lot of the decline of neighborhoods and of community is due to the auto industry.

 Ms. Tippett: But — and that very disintegration of the neighborhood and of community makes it hard for us to know how to care for each other in the pain and loss that comes with people losing their jobs, losing their houses.
 Do you also see people in Detroit learning new ways to be there for each other in this transition, right, in the transition between the old and the new?

-Ms. Boggs: Sitting over there is Gloria Lowe, who wrote an article called "Turning to One Another Instead of Against One Another" as the opportunity has been opened up by the economic crisis.
+Ms. Boggs: Sitting over there is Gloria Lowe, who wrote an article called "Turning to One Another Instead of Against One Another" as the opportunity that has been opened up by the economic crisis.
 To have lost our ties with one another, to have become strangers and even enemies of one another and competitors, we've lost a lot of our spirit.

 Ms. Tippett: Our spirit, yeah.